munificent/craftinginterpreters/book/closures.md

 This function takes a pointer to a stack slot.
 It closes every open upvalue it can find that points to that slot or any slot above it on the stack.
-Right now, we only pass a pointer to the top slot on the stack, so the "or above it" part doesn't come into play, but it will soon.
+Right now, we pass a pointer only to the top slot on the stack, so the "or above it" part doesn't come into play, but it will soon.

 To do this, we walk the VM's list of open upvalues, again from top to bottom.
 If an upvalue's location points into the range of slots we're closing, we close the upvalue.
-Otherwise, once we reach an upvalue outside of the range, we know the rest will be too so we stop iterating.
+Otherwise, once we reach an upvalue outside of the range, we know the rest will be too, so we stop iterating.

 The way an upvalue gets closed is pretty <span name="cool">cool</span>.
 First, we copy the variable's value into the `closed` field in the ObjUpvalue.
 That's